 To move forward and become data aware, two goals must be achieved.

 Establish a central location to organize existing data

-Identify the data sources relevant to portfolio operators, both internally and externally.
+Identify the data sources relevant to client teams, both internally and externally.

 Becoming data mature is not just a technological shift, but also a cultural shift.
 In stage one of the maturity model, it it is essential to review governance structures in place that confirm your firm is getting the metrics needed from each company to make basic strategic decisions.